OPGG-HACKTHON/mobile-b-android/README.md

 - Dagger-Hilt for DI
 - Coroutines/Flow for asynchronous
 - Retrofit/OkHttp for networking
-- Repository + Marker Interface, MVVM pattern for Design Pattern
+- Repository + Marker Interface, MVVM for Design Pattern
 - Apply clean-architecture (가능하면?)